 We have compiled a list of specific instructional design theories and models for you to read about and research from a design and development point of view.
-This is so that you can make a better, more informed decision about the instructional theory you would want to use for your new e-learning course.
+This is so that you can make a better, more informed decision about the instructional theory you want to use for your new e-learning course.

 1) Merrill’s Theory

 According to Merrill’s Principles of Instruction, learning is facilitated and promoted under certain circumstances.
 Firstly, when the mode of instruction is problem-centered.
 Secondly, when instructions always include demonstrations.
 And lastly, when the mode of instruction activates the learner’s existing knowledge base.
-The theory dictates that the mode of instruction should also provide ample opportunity for the learner to apply what they have learned, and practice it in the real world.
+The theory dictates that the mode of instruction should also provide ample opportunity for the learner to apply what they have learned and practice it in the real world.
 In simpler words, there are four phases for Merrill’s task-centered approach to learning: demonstration, activation of the learner’s existing knowledge, application of what is learned, and finally, integration into the real world.
-The theory also focuses on scaffolding, which is when the learners are slowly and gradually introduced to complexities as the lesson progresses, and concepts are cleared.
+The theory also focuses on scaffolding, when the learners are slowly and gradually introduced to complexities as the lesson progresses and concepts are cleared.

 2) Situated Cognition Theory

-This theory stems from the concept “learning is doing”.
-It emphasizes that you cannot separate knowing from actually doing something, which is when the learning takes place.
+This theory stems from the concept of “learning is doing.”
+It emphasizes that you cannot separate knowing from actually doing something, which is when learning takes place.
 The theory also stresses how vital it is for learners to apply what they have learned to reinforce it.
 Hence, learning, in this case, is more than the accumulation of information and retention of knowledge.
 This is better seen in a learner’s performance as it improves while solving real problems over time.
 Situated Cognition Theory is well suited for employee training programs.